Xenob1na/Vue-Dashboard/README.md

 # DashboardFinance

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 + element plus in Vite.

+# What is available?
+There is a main page, a message page worked out for a click, a settings page and a 404 error page

 ## Recommended IDE Setup